 Students with severe disabilities are not usually catered for in these settings and usually attend Centros de Atencion Multiple (CAM) for specific attention and care.

 Unfortunately, there are barriers to inclusive education, such as limited training for teachers and confusion of roles between the main class teacher and professionals from the USAER.
-Many school environments are not physically adapted to individuals with certain handicaps, and much infrastructure and resource development are still needed.
+Many school environments are not physically adapted to individuals with certain needs, and infrastructure and resource development are still needed.

 Private and international schools are likely to afford better resources and support for expat children with disabilities.